themeteorchef/saas-stripe/saas-stripe.md

 }
 ```

 Here, we define a single key set to the title of the package on the NPM repository, `stripe`, and assign it a value of `3.0.3`, the latest version of the package available as of writing.
 Once you've got this set, save your file and then restart your Meteor server.
-If you watch for it, you'll notice on bootup that Meteor will display a message about NPM dependencies being installed, specifically, Stripe.
+If you watch for it, you'll notice on boot up that Meteor will display a message about NPM dependencies being installed, specifically, Stripe.
 Awesome work!

 #### Defining Settings.json

 Now that we have Stripe setup, we need to focus on configuration data.
 First, in order to successfully access the Stripe API, we need to set a handful of "keys" that we can use to have Stripe acknowledge us.
 We need these because they're a unique identifier that Stripe will recognize and associate with our Stripe account.
 To do this, we'll make use of Meteor's `settings.json` file.

-[A little know feature](http://docs.meteor.com/#/full/meteor_settings) of Meteor is that you can define a global configuration file in your project's root: `settings.json`.
+[A little known feature](http://docs.meteor.com/#/full/meteor_settings) of Meteor is that you can define a global configuration file in your project's root: `settings.json`.
 This allows you to store both public _and_ private information that you'd like accessible throughout your application.
 By default, anything that we put into this file is _private_ and only accessible on the server.
-In our case, we'll only need private keys as all of work will be done on the server.
+In our case, we'll only need private keys, as all of work will be done on the server.
 To get started, create a file in your project root called `settings.json` and open it up.

 <div class="note">
   <h3>A quick note</h3>
-  <p>In order to complete the next step, you'll need to <a href="https://dashboard.stripe.com/register">signup for an account with Stripe</a>.
-This will allow you to generate the key's we'll explain below.
-To get the keys, signup, login to your dashboard, and open up the settings modal.
+  <p>In order to complete the next step, you'll need to <a href="https://dashboard.stripe.com/register">sign up for an account with Stripe</a>.
+This will allow you to generate the keys you'll need.
+To get the keys, sign up, log in to your dashboard, and open up the settings modal.
 From here, <a href="https://dashboard.stripe.com/account/apikeys">select the "API Keys" tab</a> at the top.
 From there: copy, paste, money.</p>
 </div>

 ##### Stripe API Keys

 The first thing we want to do is to add our Stripe keys.
 Stripe gives us four keys total: `sk_test`, `pk_test`, `sk_live`, and `pk_live`.
 If the labeling isn't clear, there are two sets of keys: _test_ and _live_.
 The difference is what you'd expect: the test keys are used for _testing_ our application, and the live keys are meant for _production_.
 Because we're just noodling around, we'll only be making use of our test keys in this recipe.
 However, we'll showcase flipping over your keys for when you go into production in part two.

 <p class="block-header">/settings.json</p>